Anti-bacterial Door finger protection guards

 - Available in clinical, brilliant white.

-Typical uses and strongly recommended for – Hospitals, Dentists, Doctors surgeries and baby clinics.
+Typical uses and strongly recommended for – Hospitals, Dentists, Doctors surgeries, School medical rooms and baby clinics for infection control.

 The MK2 range is a smoke inhibitor and holds the same fire rating standard you would expect from Fingersafe.

 Call our helpline on 01268 777733 for advice/Technical Support

 Click here to request a sample and full product details.